-How to turn a few scrap pieces of trim into a lovely wooden Christmas tree.
+How to turn a few scrap pieces into a lovely wooden Christmas tree.

 After Silke and I finished wrapping up our bathroom project I brought the remaining pieces of the trim board into the basement and set them off in the corner.
 The pieces were long enough to keep but realistically when would I ever use them?

-Using scrap pieces of wood they had put together what resembled a faux ‘Charlie Brown’ like Christmas tree.
+Using scrap pieces of wood to make a faux ‘Charlie Brown’ like wooden Christmas tree.

-A picture in the magazine, with a small caption describing what they had done to put the wood tree together, was all the inspiration I needed.
+A picture in the magazine, with a small caption describing what they had done to put the wooden Christmas tree together, was all the inspiration I needed.

 Once again I was ready to set off on another tangent of creativity.
-The first thing I did was cut the different length for the boards to resemble some type of a pyramid, when spaced apart they would then resemble a tree.
+The first thing I did was cut the different length for the boards to resemble some type of a pyramid.
+When spaced apart the wooden pieces would then resemble a tree.

 When it came time to assemble the trim boards I used a scrap piece of wood that acted as a spacer between the first and second trim boards.
 Once these boards were fastened I simply repeated the process as I continued to add the remaining pieces.
 With the base boards attached, the pile of scrap wood in the corner of our basement had suddenly taken on a new life of its own.